-Students taking TOEFL and TOEIC prep courses are subject to the same limitations regarding the maximum number of times a course may be repeated and, per our policy, will only be allowed to take the course a maximum of three times.
+Students taking TOEFL and TOEIC prep begin class with a target goal score.
+Target goal scores are individual scores that each student wishes to achieve before taking the TOEFL or TOEIC test.
+Test Progress Forms are completed at enrollment or the first day of class.
+TOEFL and TOEIC prep courses are subject to the same limitations regarding the maximum number of times a course may be repeated and, per our policy, will only be allowed to take the course a maximum of three times.